vaish-poldasu/vaish-poldasu/README.md

 <img align="right" alt="code" width="400px" src="https://camo.githubusercontent.com/1effdbbd80ddf745de7ea9e4ba346cc9c8d193f6c5f661ee7a8b145d4c8aaa88/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f76322f726573697a653a6669743a313430302f302a7942764135436e455833536434616f642e676966">

 - I’m currently pursuing **B.Tech in Electronics and Communication Engineering (ECE)** from **IIIT Hyderabad**.
-- I have a strong passion for software development and engineering, particularly in web development
+- I have a strong passion for software development and engineering, particularly in Machine Learning
 -  I am passionate about coding and dedicated to constant growth and learning.
 - Alongside my tech interests, I have a creative side—I love painting and drawing.